Early Childhood FAQs

 JCC Brooklyn is a pluralistic Jewish Community Center located in three physical sites (Windsor Terrace, North Williamsburg and Clinton Hill) as well as in pop-up spaces.
 We are inspired by Jewish values and ideas and we welcome all families regardless of background.

 A joyful introduction to Jewish life, culture and holidays is part of each child’s experience at JCC Brooklyn Clinton Hill.
 Children become familiar with songs, customs and stories to expand their knowledge of holidays and Jewish values.
-The joy of Shabbat is shared by our whole school together each Friday (parents always welcome!).
+The joy of Shabbat is shared by each class together each Friday (parents always welcome!).

 The curriculum at JCC Brooklyn Clinton Hill uses a framework of Jewish lenses through which day-to-day experiences become meaningful building blocks for identity formation and growing kind and caring members of society: